trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 <details scheme='warning'>
 <summary>Why is my answer different?</summary>
 Your answer could differ because of

-* Updates to the underlying model, GPT-3
+1) Updates to the underlying model, GPT-3
-* Randomness in the text generation process.
+2) Randomness in the text generation process.
 We can make the output consistent by setting <a href="https://beta.openai.com/docs/api-reference/completions/create#completions/create-temperature">temperature</a> to 0.

 </details>

 The model failed.
 Does that mean the model is incapable for answering this type of question?
 Not necessarily.
 We will dive into techniques we can use to improve model results.

 ## The Magic Phrase
-This is not the right answer, and gives little insight into the “reasoning” of the decision.
+A direct prompt gives little insight into the “reasoning” of GPT's output.
 We can try adding the phrase `let's explain step by step` like so:

 ```markdown